biolink/biolink-model/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Biolink Help Desk question
 about: For Translator project members to ask questions about representing their data or knowledge using the Biolink Model
 title: ''
-labels: 'question'
+labels: question
 assignees: ''

 ---